jacoblee628/portfolio/README.md

    - Mathematically deriving in-sample (training) and out-sample (test) error of a linear hypothesis set
 6. AdaBoost Implementation
    - Implemented AdaBoost from scratch and illustrated performance relative to number of weak learners.
+7. *k*-Means Clustering on Hadoop AWS Cluster - Final Project
+   - From Cloud Computing course; visualization clusters of death locations in the video game *Player Unknown's Battlegrounds*.

 ## Skills